ramneekkh/envoygw/README.md

 # envoygw
 ## This document shows how to:
->   1 - Deploy Envoy implementation of Kubernetes Gateway <br />.
+>   1 - Deploy Envoy implementation of Kubernetes Gateway.<br />
->   2 - deploy a shared gateway to create TCPRoutes to handle multiple backends across different namespaces <br />.
+>   2 - deploy a shared gateway to create TCPRoutes to handle multiple backends across different namespaces.<br />

 ### Step1 - Deploy Envoy Gateway ( Note TCPRoute is implemented in release 0.3.0 onwards )